cerodriguez46/BakingApp/README.md

 This app displays baking instructions and ingredients for favorite dessert recipes.
 Steps also include detail videos displaying each specific step.
-A widget is also available that does the ingredients required for the last viewed recipe.
+A widget is also available that shows the ingredients required for the last viewed recipe.